 Do I need an h1 tag?

 Yes.
 The h1 tag is considered the “main topic” of your article and helps to give a signal to Google of what your page is about.
-You don’t necessarily need it, but you definitely want it.
-Any subtopics can be mentioned in your h2, h3, h4 tags etc.
+It’s true that you don’t necessarily need it in the sense that your page can rank without it—but you definitely want it.
+Any subtopics that you feel need to be covered can be mentioned in your h2-h6 headers.

-Is the h1 tag the same as the title?
+Is the h1 tag the same as the page title?

 Should the h1 tag match the title?

-How many times we can use h1 tag?
+How many times can I use the h1 tag?

-It is recommended to use only 1 h1 tag per page.
-You can use sub-headings <h2>, <h3>, <h4>, etc as much as you want to break down the main topic into subsections.
+It is recommended that you only use one h1 tag per page.
+Having more than one tag doesn’t necessarily damage your SEO, but it offers no benefits and may confuse crawlers and searchers.
+You can use sub-headings (h2, h3 and so on) as much as you want to break down the main topic into subsections.

 The 6 levels of heading tags are h1, h2, h3, h4, h5, h6.
 The headings follow a hierarchy.
 The H1 tag is the highest/most important level and H6 is the least.